Why do babies cry?

 What are the best ways to settle a crying baby?

 Babies aged less than 3 months often respond well to being swaddled.
 This helps them to feel secure and supports longer sleep periods.
-Young babies often prefer settling in arms or hands on settling strategies until they learn more independent skills.
+Young babies often prefer settling in arms, or with hands on settling strategies until they learn more independent skills.

 Camping out is a sleep technique that allows parents or carers to gradually teach babies who are at least 6 months to fall asleep by themselves.

 Responsive settling is a technique to help parents gently prepare their baby for sleep and learn self-settling skills.